 Ingredients in Crock Pot Beef Stroganoff

-For this slow cooker beef stroganoff, you’ll need only a handful of easy to find and very common fridge and pantry ingredients including the following:
+For this easy slow cooker beef stroganoff, you’ll need only a handful of common fridge and pantry ingredients including the following:

 - Beef stew meat or beef chuck